PONTIFICIVM COLLEGIVM GEORGIANVM

 Bishop of the Southwest, first President of the Seminary

-(as St. George Theological Seminary)
+(as St. George's Theological Seminary)

-Stained glass window of the old seal of the Pontifical Georgian College.
+Stained glass window of the old seal of the Pontifical Georgian College,

 Officials and Senior Faculty